vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 }
 ```

-I was OK with this, and without an error on compile I would have left it.
+I was OK with this.
 I was checking if an argument was an empty string, and if it wasn't, I was checking to see if it was a key in the colors map (a map is a dictionary, for all those Python users).
-If ok evaluates to true, then ok evaluates to true, and the val is the value.
-Go got angry at me that I didn't use it.
-So then I thought "well, then I'll use it!
+If ok evaluates to true, then the previous ok evaluates to true, and the val is the value.
+Go got angry at me that I didn't use "val" always.
+So then I thought, "Well, then I'll use it!
 And I'll put it nowhere."
 I did this:

 ```
 	if color != "" {